EricArndt/UAAlgorithms/c++/sample/readme.markdown

 fault in the test framework and will be improved later.

 If you're working with an algorithm you could, and probably should, follow the same pattern.
-However, you can always write your own funciton and pass it into the test function.
+However, you can always write your own function and pass it into the test function.
 Something like this:

 ```c++